The lavender gimlet is a lavender cocktail made from botanical gin, lime juice, and lavender simple syrup. Perfect for a summer cocktail.

 If you haven’t been harvesting and drying your lavender every year, lavender blossoms are readily available online.
 Just be sure to purchase blossoms that are intended for culinary use.

-Either one.
-A gimlet on the rocks is a completely acceptable alternative (see pic).
-I am told that the rocks ice – that big ice cube – is more critical than what glass you use because the large cube has lower surface area and does not dilute your drink as much.
+You can serve your lavender gimlet neat or on the rocks.
+Using rocks ice, that big ice cube, is more critical than what glass you use.
+That’s because the large cube has lower surface area and does not dilute your drink as much.

 Here’s a good start to understanding gins, from dry to the sweeter botanicals.